folio-org/folio-org.github.io/guidelines/which-forum.md

   Try to choose a time that suits people distributed around the world.

 - A place for heads-up type of notices.

-- Use some identifying avatar or photo, indicate your timezone, and enhance your profile notes.
-  In such a busy project this assists knowing a little about each other and enables the chat to be more easily followed.

 - Distinguish different Slack teams using
   [Sidebar Themes](http://slackstyles.com/#/tag/FOLIO):